cakephp/docs/en/core-libraries/time.rst

     $time = $time->setDate(2013, 10, 31);

-Failing to reassign the new ``FrozenTime`` instances will result in the original, unmodified instance being used::
+Failing to reassign the new ``DateTime`` instances will result in the original, unmodified instance being used::

     $time->year(2013)